fbpx

 The Modern Side of Pula

 On the more modern side, there is the Pula Aquarium, Marketplace, wineries, pubs, and bars, lovely public parks, sporting events, outdoor concerts, film festivals, gladiator shows, cooking classes, and quite a party club scene.
 If that isn’t enough, there are the Lighting Giants in the shipyards of Pula.
-Created by designed Dean Skira, the sophisticated light show involves 16,000 color variations.
+Created by designer Dean Skira, the sophisticated light show involves 16,000 color variations.

 The Gorgeous Adriatic and its offerings

-Sitting on the deep blue Adriatic Sea and Pula is blessed with a beautiful and dramatic coastline.
+Sitting on the deep blue Adriatic Sea Pula is blessed with a beautiful and dramatic coastline.
 The beauty of this area will take your breath away.
 Cape Kamenjak is striking, with a collection of small islands offshore.
 The natural beauty with its cliffs and rock formations will amaze you, as well as the locals jumping off the cliffs into the crystal clear ocean.
 The best beaches are on the west side of the Cape.

 Just to name a few seaside activities